helena-intel/snippets/embeddings_npu/README.md

 ## Notes

-This script was tested on NPU on Ubuntu 24.10 with NPU driver 1.10.1 with the following models:
+This script was tested on NPU on Ubuntu 24.10 and Windows 11 with with the following models:

 -    "BAAI/bge-small-en-v1.5",
 -    "google-bert/bert-base-uncased",